 For a full description and clarification on this topic, please use the link below:

-If you’ve already placed your goods on the market, in an EU country, or in the UK before 1st January 2021, you do not need to do anything if you use an EU NB (Notified Body).
+If you’ve already placed your goods on the market, in an EU country, or in the UK before 1st January 2021, you do not need to do anything if you use an EU Notified Body.

-- For products already placed on the market, CE marking will continue to be recognised in the UK market for one year.
+For products already placed on the market, CE marking will continue to be recognised in the UK market for one year.
 For new products or newly-marked products, covered by a UK Designated Standard, new marking will be required.

 We currently have CE Marking through an EU NB (Notified Body) or TAB (Technical Assessment Body) – can the BBA carry out the conformity assessment tasks to support UKCA marking?

-The BBA will function as both the UK technical assessment body equivalent to a TAB for a wide range of construction products, and will also serve as a UK Approved Body (equivalent to the current NB (Notified Body)) for product certification system, plus FPC (Factory Production Control) and system three testing.
+The BBA has been designated as both a UK Technical Assessment Body (equivalent to an EU TAB) for a wide range of construction products, and also as a UK Approved Body (equivalent to an EU Notified Body) for FPC (Factory Production Control) Certification and system three testing.

-If we have a CE Marking via an EU notified body do we still need a UKNI Mark as well as the UKCA Mark?
+If we have a CE Marking via an EU Notified Nody do we still need a UKNI Mark as well as the UKCA Mark?

 If a UK company already has a product on the market, CE marked, can you confirm you don’t have to do anything to continue to sell that product on the UK Market, until January 2022.

-Yes that’s the case, whether it’s a UK body or EU body supporting the certification, CE Marking will be acceptable.
+Yes that’s the case, provided that it is an EU body supporting the certification, CE Marking will be acceptable.
 UK based organisations can no longer be used in support of CE Marking.